The Big Five Animals of Kenya and Tanzania

 2. The Black Rhinoceros

 What makes the Black Rhinos stands out from its ‘cousin’ the white rhino are their double (two) horns.
 Their front horn (located just above their nose) is considered the prominent one.
 It may grow as much as 3 inches annually and up to five feet long.
 This prominent horn is the main reason why this species is still poached.
 It is thought to have potent medicinal use and is often highly sought after in Asian countries such as China and Taiwan.
 Whereas in North Africa and the Middle East, it’s usually sold as ornamental dagger handle.
-The Black rhinos can be best spotted in Namibia almost year round.
+The Black rhinos can be best spotted in Kenya almost year round.

 With the exception of females and their offspring, the Black Rhinos are actually solitary creatures – preferring to live alone.
 They feed at night as well as during dawn and dusk.
 Their sustenance mainly comes from leaves and fruits found in trees and bushes.
 Rhinos actually have poor vision but an excellent sense of smell and hearing.